Your privacy #

 If you see any personal information about you on the site which you’d like us to remove or hide, then please let us know.
 Specify exactly what information you believe to be problematic and why, and where it appears on the site.

 If it is sensitive personal information that has been accidentally posted, then we will usually remove it.
-Normally we will only consider requests to remove personal information which come from the individual concerned, but for sensitive information we would appreciate anyone pointing out anything they see.
+Normally we will only consider requests to remove personal information which come from the individual concerned, but for sensitive information we would appreciate being notified by anyone.

 You have the right under section 10 of the Data Protection Act to request that we remove your personal information on the grounds that it is causing you substantial and unwarranted damage or distress.
 We will consider any such notice, which does not need to explicitly mention the Act, and balance it against any public interest in publishing the material.
 There is some guidance on these notices on the ICO’s website.